 Success Story: A local flower shop in Leeds saw a 150% increase in SGE visibility after updating their GBP with specific occasion-based categories (wedding flowers, funeral arrangements, corporate events) and adding photos for each category.
 The AI started recommending them for specific query types rather than generic “florist” searches.

-Changes to Review Visibility
+Changes to review visibility

 This creates an interesting dynamic.
-Encouraging detailed, specific reviews becomes needed.
+Encouraging detailed, specific reviews becomes important.
 A review that says “Great pizza!” helps less than one saying “Their gluten-free crust was crispy and delicious, and they take cross-contamination seriously with separate prep areas.”

 Key Insight: The businesses winning in SGE aren’t necessarily those with the most reviews – they’re the ones with the most informative reviews that help answer specific customer questions.